Gurbux Singh (field hockey): International career

 A skilled full-back player, Singh made his international debut in a tour of Australia and New Zealand in 1960, and also participated in the International Hockey Tournament in 1962.
-By 1963, he was made captain, and led the team that won the gold medal at the 1964 Tokyo Olympics and the 1966 Bangkok Asian Games.
+By 1963, he was made captain, and led the team that won the gold medal at the 1964 Tokyo Olympics and the 1966 Asian Games at Bangkok.
 He also led India on tours of Germany and Japan in 1966, Sri Lanka in 1967 and the Pre-Olympic tournament in London in 1967.
 In the 1968 Mexico City Olympics, he shared captaincy with Prithipal Singh, where India won the bronze medal.
 He is considered to be one of the greatest Indian hockey players of all time.

 After retiring from internationals in 1968, Singh took to coaching and umpiring.
 He coached France in 1974–75 and India during the 1976 Montreal Olympics.
 A national selector in 1973 and again from 1980 to 1985, he was the manager of the Indian team to the 1973 World Cup and the 1983 Champions Trophy.

 Singh was conferred with the Arjuna Award after the Indian team's victory at the 1966 Asian Games.
 In 2013, he received the Banga Bibhushan, a title instituted by the West Bengal government to honour distinguished achievements in various fields.
 In 2018, he was awarded Bharat Gaurav by East Bengal Club.

-He is known for having served Indian hockey for over 50 years in various capacities, and is credited for doing much to better the state of Indian hockey.
+He is known for having served Indian hockey for over 50 years in various capacities, and is credited with doing much to better the state of Indian hockey.